 Mathilda, a 12-year-old girl, is reluctantly taken in by Léon, a professional assassin, after her family is murdered.
 Léon and Mathilda form an unusual relationship, as she becomes his protégée and learns the assassin's trade.

 The story of Henry Hill and his life through the teen years into the years of mafia, covering his relationship with his wife Karen Hill and his Mob partners Jimmy Conway and Tommy DeVito in the Italian-American crime syndicate.

 In future Britain, Alex DeLarge, a charismatic and psychopath delinquent, who likes to practice crimes and ultra-violence with his gang, is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.

-McMurphy has a criminal past and has once again gotten himself into trouble with the law.
+McMurphy has a criminal past and has once again gotten himself into trouble and is sentenced by the court.
 To escape labor duties in prison, McMurphy pleads insanity and is sent to a ward for the mentally unstable.
 Once here, McMurphy both endures and stands witness to the abuse and degradation of the oppressive Nurse Ratched, who gains superiority and power through the flaws of the other inmates.
 McMurphy and the other inmates band together to make a rebellious stance against the atrocious Nurse.
 Written by

 309 of 358 people found this review helpful.

 Was this review helpful to you?